facebookThe amaze Card by Instarem: The One Card Everyone Needs In Their Arsenal

 Jump to:

-When payment is made with the amaze card, the underlying Mastercard you have chosen will be charged.
+When payment is made with the Amaze card, your chosen underlying Mastercard will be charged.

-If you are paying in foreign currency with the amaze card, it will convert the foreign currency into Singapore dollars based on the prevailing Mastercard exchange rate before charging that the Singapore dollar amount to the underlying Mastercard.
+Suppose you pay in foreign currency with the Amaze card.
+In that case, it will convert the foreign currency into Singapore dollars based on the prevailing Mastercard exchange rate before charging the Singapore dollar amount to the underlying Mastercard.

 The best part is that you are not charged any FCY fees (banks usually charge about 3% to 3.5%) and can continue earning credit card rewards for your chosen credit card.

-Aside from being a “VPN” and avoiding FCY fees, using the amaze card also awards you with some cashback, albeit rather restrictive when it comes to redeeming it.
+Aside from being a “VPN” and avoiding FCY fees, using the Amaze card also awards you some cashback, albeit rather restrictive when redeeming it.

 Here are the details: